14 January 2015

 If you’re experiencing a family or relationship dispute or simply preparing for the future, Slater and Gordon offer a practical and easy to understand guide book to marriage, divorce and the legal system.

-Written by expert Family & Divorce Solicitors at Slater and Gordon UK, Family Law Made Simple focuses on the essential aspects of the law that people need to know when going through a separation or divorce as well as outlining how the process will work, step by step.
+Written by expert family and divorce lawyers at Slater and Gordon, Family Law Made Simple focuses on the essential aspects of the law that people need to know when going through a separation or divorce as well as outlining how the process will work, step by step.

-There is no substitute for a good Family Solicitor but this guide book should provide you with the information you need to make the divorce process as easy as possible.
+There is no substitute for a good family lawyer but this guide book should provide you with the information you need to make the divorce process as easy as possible.
 To buy Family Law Made Simple through Amazon please click here.

-For an initial consultation with a Divorce Lawyer call Slater and Gordon 24/7 on freephone 0800 916 9055 or contact us online and we’ll be happy to help you.
+For an initial consultation with a divorce lawyer contact us here and we’ll be happy to help you.